NomicFoundation/hardhat/docs/guides/scripts.md

 Greeter address: 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```

 By accessing the [Hardhat Runtime Environment] at the top, you are allowed to run the script in a standalone fashion.
-Hardhat always runs the compile task when running scripts through it.
-But in a standalone fashion you may want to call compile manually to make sure everything is compiled.
+Hardhat always runs the compile task when it's invoked via `npx hardhat run`, but in a standalone fashion you may want to call compile manually to make sure everything is compiled.
 This is done by calling `hre.run('compile')`.
-Uncomment the following line out and re-run the script with `node`:
+Uncomment the following line and re-run the script with `node`:

 ```js
 await hre.run("compile");